Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 * 081 - Open 256 Treasure Chests (50000 Money)
 * P42 - Open 500 Treasure Chests (Energy Jewel)

-Amazing rewards to reward going out of our way when exploring.
-We try to get exactly 256 chests by the time we reach the High Mirror on 20F so we can minmax our way through it.
-The plus disk one is very underwhelming compared to how useful the others were.
+Good rewards to reward going out of our way when exploring, except for the plus disk one.
+It's hard to justify going out of the way for so many treasures, though.

 * 082 - Open 3 Locked Treasure Chests (Midnight Oil Set)